Kinetic temperature and pressure of an active Tonks gas

 In Fig.~\ref{figure_2}(a), we plot the degree of clustering $\Theta$ for the 1D-ABP system as a function of packing fraction $\phi$ for different values of $\ell_0$.
 The degree of clustering increases with the packing fraction and approaches $\Theta = 1$ at close-packing (i.e., $\phi =1$).
 In the opposite limit as $\phi \rightarrow 0$, there is little clustering and $\Theta \rightarrow 0$.
 Yet, it is notable that $\Theta$ can increase dramatically even at low packing fractions when $\ell_0$ becomes large.
 In the Supplemental Material~\footnote{See Supplemental Material at [URL] for details.}, we include movies from simulations illustrating the cluster dynamics at different run-lengths.

 A notable observation for the 1D-ABP system is that particles' velocities are significantly reduced when clustered.
-To quantify this reduction in particle speed, we define a reduced average translational kinetic energy: $\mathcal{K} = K/K_0 = 2 \langle v^2 \rangle/U_a^2$, where $K$ and $K_0$ are the kinetic energies of the interacting and ideal 1D-ABP system, respectively.
-It is worth noting the reduced average translation kinetic energy $\mathcal{K}$ is related to the rate of energy dissipation, which recent work has linked to the structure and transport properties of active liquids~\cite{Rassolov2022-ak,Del_Junco2018-xu,Tociu2019-mv}.
+To quantify this reduction in particle speed, we define a reduced average translational kinetic energy: $\mathcal{K} = K/K_0 = 2 \langle v^2 \rangle/ U_a^2$, where $K$ and $K_0$ are the kinetic energies of the interacting and ideal 1D-ABP system, respectively.
+It is worth noting the reduced average translation kinetic energy $\mathcal{K}$ is closely related to the dissipation or irreversible energy loss typically defined in stochastic thermodynamics~\cite{Sekimoto1998-cy, Seifert2012-cl}.
+Interestingly, recent work has linked dissipation to the structure and transport properties of active liquids~\cite{Rassolov2022-ak,Del_Junco2018-xu,Tociu2019-mv}.